 Heart failure — Heart failure, also called congestive heart failure, is due to a weakened heart, which impairs its pumping action.
 Heart failure can cause swelling in the legs and abdomen, as well as other symptoms.
 Heart failure can also cause fluid to accumulate in the lungs (pulmonary edema), causing shortness of breath.
 This can be a very dangerous condition requiring emergency treatment.
-(See "Patient information: Heart failure (Beyond the Basics)".)
+(See "Patient education: Heart failure (Beyond the Basics)".)

 Cirrhosis — Cirrhosis is scarring of the liver from various causes, which can obstruct blood flow through the liver.
 People with cirrhosis can develop pronounced swelling in the abdomen (ascites) or in the lower legs (peripheral edema).
-(See "Patient information: Cirrhosis (Beyond the Basics)".)
+(See "Patient education: Cirrhosis (Beyond the Basics)".)

 Travel — Sitting for prolonged periods, such as during air travel, can cause swelling in the lower legs.
 This is common and is not usually a sign of a problem.
 The table provides tips to minimize leg swelling during travel (table 1).

 If your leg(s) remain swollen or you develop leg pain hours or days after the flight, contact your healthcare provider.
 Continued swelling and pain can be signs of a blood clot (DVT).
-(See "Patient information: Deep vein thrombosis (DVT) (Beyond the Basics)".)
+(See "Patient education: Deep vein thrombosis (DVT) (Beyond the Basics)".)

 DIAGNOSING THE CAUSE OF EDEMA